The Complete Guide to Zone 0 Landscaping in San Diego

 For decades, California's wildfire protection efforts focused on creating defensible space by clearing vegetation around homes.
 While these practices helped slow the spread of wildfire, researchers noticed that many homes continued to burn even when defensible space had been properly maintained.

-Following major California wildfires—including the Cedar Fire (2003), Witch Creek Fire (2007), Camp Fire (2018), Tubbs Fire (2017), Woolsey Fire (2018), and other destructive wildfire events—fire investigators began studying why some homes survived while neighboring homes were completely destroyed.
+Following major California wildfires—including the Cedar Fire (2003), Witch Creek Fire (2007), Tubbs Fire (2017), Camp Fire (2018), Woolsey Fire (2018), and numerous other destructive wildfire events—fire investigators, engineers, and wildfire scientists began studying why some homes survived while neighboring homes were completely destroyed.
+These fires collectively destroyed thousands of homes, reshaped communities, and led to significant changes in California's approach to wildfire preparedness, building standards, and Landscape Design.

 The findings changed the way wildfire professionals think about protecting homes.